Eight years after Hurricane Katrina left most of the New Orleans area under water, the community

 - Provide support through the process to closing on a brand new home!

-The Opportunity Housing Program is currently operating with homes in Gentilly, a diverse New Orleans neighborhood with an array of 19th and 20th century housing types; New Orleans East, a thriving & up-and-coming community; the Lower Ninth Ward, an historic area with a cache of civil rights history and cultural achievement; and the industrious neighborhoods of Arabi, St. Bernard, and Chalmette in St. Bernard Parish, which is located just five miles from downtown New Orleans.
+The Opportunity Housing Program is currently operating with homes in Gentilly, a diverse New Orleans neighborhood with an array of 19th and 20th century housing types; New Orleans East, a thriving & up-and-coming community; the Lower Ninth Ward, an historic area with a cache of civil rights history and cultural achievement; and the industrious neighborhoods of Arabi and lower St. Bernard Parish, which is located just five miles from downtown New Orleans.

-Our homes in Orleans Parish are located in the Gentilly and the Lower 9th Ward.
+Our homes in Orleans Parish are located in Gentilly, New Orleans East and the Lower 9th Ward.
 By working with SBP, clients gain access to homebuyer subsidies that increase the homeowner’s purchasing power.

 NSP2 homes are designed to assist homebuyers with incomes at or below 120% AMI.
 The NSP2 grant also offers a homebuyer subsidy of up to $65,000.
 The NSP2 subsidy is 0% interest and forgivable over time, provided the homebuyer agrees to certain requirements.
 Furthermore, NSP2 funds can also be used to fund up to $3,000 in closing costs.